mbrock/feedbase/README.md

     feedbase watch

-To update the value of your feed, you would use a command like this:
+Now, to actually update the feed value, you'd use a command like this:

     feedbase set 7302 0x0000000000000000000000000000000490000000000000000000000000000000 1467204471